-The Series 2022 Bonds are being issued by the District (i) to defray the cost of certain improvements to the System (the "Projects," as such term is more particularly defined herein), and (ii) to pay the costs relating to the issuance of the Series 2022 Bonds.
+The Series 2022 Bonds are being issued by the District (i) to defray the cost of certain improvements to the System (as defined herein), and (ii) to pay the costs relating to the issuance of the Series 2022 Bonds.
 See "INTRODUCTION-Purpose" and "PLAN OF FINANCE."